RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Display in which chain a given port forward rule is, on the Port Forwarding page.
 Allows to distinguish manual forwards from upnp forwards.
+   - CHANGED: The state of PPTP/L2TP client connections will be reported on the VPN Status page.
+   - CHANGED: Removed the display of global OpenVPN statistics on the VPN Status page.

 3.0.0.4.374.36 Beta 1 (23-Dec-2013):